axone-protocol/docs/docs/whitepaper/solution.md

 ![p2-28](/img/content/whitepaper/p2-28.webp)

 Zones can be nested and overlapping, as one dataset can participate in many Zones, and many applications can be built on top of one Zone.
-The whole is greater than the sum of its parts : this is the Dataverse.
+The whole is greater than the sum of its parts: this is the Dataverse.
 All the digital resources indexed on the protocol have to register information on the blockchain to ensure the proper processing of the resources by the different entities of the protocol (ontology, logic module, SEA )

 ![p2-29](/img/content/whitepaper/p2-29.webp)

 ### Dataverse purpose

-**Creating a general purpose Ecosysteme that enables XaaS integration :**
+**Creating a general purpose Ecosysteme that enables XaaS integration:**

 Anything that is presented to the Protocol *as a Service*, whatever it does, wherever it is hosted or deployed (in the cloud or on premise), whoever provides it, it can be used by the Protocol.
 Therein lies the integration power of the protocol, which brings infinite scalability and extensibility to the entire OKP4 ecosystem.

-**Ensuring Resource Discoverability and Availability :**
+**Ensuring Resource Discoverability and Availability:**

 Whether it involves datasets or services, it's crucial that the protocol has a means of communicating with the resources in the dataverse, ensuring that these resources are locatable and responsive to the blockchain.